Why should you write a short thank-you email after an interview? The reason is simple thank you notes make a difference.

 Thank You Note or Email After Interview?

-Sending an email is the superior choice when choosing a thank you note or email after your interview.
+Sending an email is the superior choice when choosing a thank you note, thank you letter or email after your interview.

 Also, a thank-you email is easy to share with multiple people at the company.
-Especially if the person you interviewed with, is advocating for you to be hired.
+Especially if the person you interviewed with at the prospective employer, is advocating for you to be hired.

 Is It Too Late To Send A Thank-you Email After An Interview A Week Later?

-It’s never too late to send a thank-you email but sending one in the first 24 hours after an interview is a superior choice.
+It’s never too late to send a post-interview thank you email but sending one in the first 24 hours after an interview is a superior choice.

 If you missed the 24-hour timeline send one anyway if you are truly interested.